 What should you do if your garage door won’t close?
-If your opener has power, some possible problems include:
+If your door opener has power, some possible problems could include:

 - Blocked sensor

 - Dirty sensor

 - Track damage